 Tudeley Village Structure Plan SPD Adoption status The timetable for the production of the Structure Plan is set out below.
 This takes account of the timetable for the new Local Plan.
 Purpose To provide guidance on the development of Tudeley Village.
 This will include: guidance on how the overall structure of the settlement will meet the principles of garden communities; indicating the main areas for residential, employment, leisure and other uses, and areas of open space and green and blue infrastructure.
-This will include details of the amount of each use in each location; identifying the main transport and active travel routes within areas of new development, and how these will relate and tie in with the existing routes; the location of neighbourhood centres and the infrastructure required at the strategic site, and a framework for how and when this would be delivered; guidance on design and phasing and how the settlement will be developed on garden settlement principles;

-Tudeley Village Structure Plan SPD to set out how engagement with the public and stakeholders has been taken into account in the development of the masterplan for the site; Geographical coverage Land indicated as the strategic site Tudeley Village, in the new Local Plan Production Lead officer Strategic Sites and Delivery Team Leader External resource David Lock Associates and sub-consultant team.
-Indicative timetable Engagement with public and stakeholders Autumn 2021 - Autumn 2022, including at times engagement undertaken by developers, or undertaken by developers and the Council simultaneously Draft prepared Autumn 2022, with time to be adjusted if necessary following receipt of the Inspector's report on Local Plan examination (October 2022)
+This will include details of the amount of each use in each location; identifying the main transport and active travel routes within areas of new development, and how these will relate and tie in with the existing routes; the location of neighbourhood centres and the infrastructure required at the strategic site, and a framework for how and when this would be delivered; guidance on design and phasing and how the settlement will be developed on garden settlement principles; to set out how engagement with the public and stakeholders has been taken into account in the development of the masterplan for the site; Geographical coverage Land indicated as the strategic site Tudeley Village, in the Pre- Submission version of the Local Plan Production Lead officer

+Tudeley Village Structure Plan SPD

+Strategic Sites and Delivery Team Leader

+External resource

+David Lock Associates and sub-consultant team.

+Indicative timetable Engagement with public and stakeholders

+2021, including at times engagement undertaken by developers, or undertaken by developers and the Council simultaneously

+Draft prepared

+January 2022, with time to be adjusted if necessary following receipt of the Inspector's report on Local Plan (April 2022)

+Consultation

+June/July - August 2022.

+Adoption

+October 2022